 Pupils leaving the school for known destinations outside the maintained sector in England and Wales will be updated to the School to School database using MMMMMMM in the destination box.
-This includes private/independent schools, schools in other countries (including Scotland and Northern Ireland) and pupils moving into Home Education.
-The latter will be formally notified to the Elective Home Education Service by the school as soon as written confirmation is received from the parent(s).
+This includes private/independent schools, schools in other countries (including Scotland and Northern Ireland) and pupils moving into Elective Home Education.
+The latter will be formally notified to the Children Missing Education team by the school as soon as written confirmation is received from the parent(s).

-If no confirmation is received the above Missing Children procedures will apply.
+If no confirmation is received the above Children Missing Education procedures will apply.